parkouss/funq/README.rst

 Known restrictions
 ==================

-Funq currently only works with python2.7, Qt4, and on GNU/Linux.
+Funq currently only works with python >= 2.7, Qt4, and on GNU/Linux.

+The server is currently not compatible with python3, but the client is and so tests may be written in python 3.

-It may work under Windows XP and some other versions but this has not been really tested.
+Funq may work under Windows XP and some other versions but this has not been really tested.

-There are plans to make it work under windows, support python 3 and also support Qt5.
+There are plans to make it work under windows and also support Qt5.
 Contributors are welcome to help in these tasks !

 Installation
 ============